 2cupsheavy whipping cream, divided (meaning, you'll add half at the beginning and half later)

-Line an 8X8-inch pan with parchment paper and set aside.
+Butter an 8X8-inch pan and set aside.

 In a medium heavy-bottomed saucepan, combine the butter, salt, corn syrup, sugar and 1 cup of the cream.
 Over low heat, warm the ingredients until the butter is melted.
 Gently stirring during this part is ok to help combine the ingredients - just take care not to stir too vigorously and splash the liquid high up on the sides of the pan; also, take care to use low heat for this step.
 Too high of heat can cause the ingredients to melt unevenly and cause the butter to separate.